sunderipranata/auto-switch-defaultbrowser/README.md

 How to set the automation?

-clone the repository: (.scripts/ (or anywhere you like, i will be using this directory)
+clone the repository: (~/.scripts/ (or anywhere you like, i will be using this directory)

-mkdir .scripts
-cd .scripts
-git clone git@github.com:sunderipranata/auto-switch-defaultbrowser.git
+mkdir ~/.scripts && cd ~/.scripts git clone git@github.com:sunderipranata/auto-switch-defaultbrowser.git cd auto-switch-defaultbrowser osacompile -o ~/.scripts/confirm-system-dialog.app ./confirm-system-dialog.applescript

 try it yourself: